Panasonic G9 versus Sony A6300

 The Panasonic Lumix DC-G9 and the Sony Alpha A6300 are two enthusiast cameras that were officially introduced, respectively, in November 2017 and February 2016.
 Both the G9 and the A6300 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G9) and an APS-C sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Panasonic G9 and the Sony A6300.
-Three consecutive perspectives from the front, the top, and the back are presented.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably smaller (39 percent) than the Panasonic G9.
 Moreover, the A6300 is substantially lighter (39 percent) than the G9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.